meysamhadeli/shop-golang-microservices/README.md

 - :sparkle: Using `logrus` as a `structured logger`.
 - :sparkle: Using `Unit Testing`,`Integration Testing` and `End To End Testing` for testing level.
 - :sparkle: Using `Docker-Compose` for our `deployment` mechanism.
+- :construction: Using `OpenTelemetry` for `monitoring` top of `Prometteuse` and `Grafana`
+- :construction: Using `MongoDB` for read side.
+- :construction: Using `Domain Driven Design` (DDD) to implement all `business` processes in microservices
+- :construction: Using `Inbox Pattern` for ensuring message idempotency for receiver and `Exactly once Delivery`.
+- :construction: Using `Outbox Pattern` for ensuring no message is lost and there is at `At Least One Delivery`.

 ## Plan

 > 🌀This project is a work in progress, new features will be added over time.🌀